ulrik-s/gerrit-lfs/lfs/src/main/resources/Documentation/rest-api.md

 map of backend name to storage type (either `FS` or `S3`).
 * _namespaces_: Configured namespaces as a map of [LfsProjectConfigInfo] (#lfs-project-config-info) entities.

+### <a id="lfs-project-config-input"></a>LfsProjectConfigInput

+The `LfsProjectConfigInput` entity describes the project configuration to set.

+* _enabled_: Whether LFS is enabled for this project.
+Not set if false.
+* _max_object_size_: Maximum LFS object size for this project.
+Only set when _enabled_ is true.
+0 means no limit is set.
+* _read_only_: Whether LFS is in read-only mode for this project.
+Only set when _enabled_ is true.
+* _backend_: LFS storage backend that is used by this project.
+* _remove_: When set to `true`, removes the explicit project configuration.

 ### <a id="lfs-global-config-input"></a>LfsGlobalConfigInput